 Google Drive integration guide • reviewed 2026-03-14

-Link Google Drive files and folders to briefs, tasks, dashboards, and client delivery work so teams can keep one shareable source instead of re-uploading the same assets across tools.
+Link Google Drive, Google Docs, Google Workspace files, Google Calendar context, and task lists to briefs, tasks, dashboards, and client delivery work so teams can keep one shareable source instead of re-uploading the same assets across tools.

-Use this page to compare Google Drive-connected briefs, delivery handoffs, and file-heavy client workflows before you standardize on a broader project-management setup.
+Use this page to compare Google Drive-connected briefs, project management features, delivery handoffs, and file-heavy client workflows before you standardize on a broader project-management setup.

 This page is for agencies and client-delivery teams that want one shareable source of project files, not for teams that only need a standalone cloud drive.